Kyros (band)

-Kyros (typically stylised as KYROS, formerly known as Synaesthesia) are an English rock and pop group formed in London, England in 2012.
+Kyros (typically stylised as KYROS, formerly known as Synaesthesia) are an English rock and pop group.
 Their music incorporates elements of progressive rock, art rock and synth pop.
 Originally a solo project of multi-instrumentalist and singer Shelby Logan Warne in collaboration with guitarist Nikolas Jon Aarland, Kyros (known as Synaesthesia at the time) evolved into a full band in 2013, and their debut self-titled album was released in January 2014.
 As of 2020, Kyros have released four studio albums and four EPs.

 Biography

 2009–2013: Formation and signing to Giant Electric Pea

 Having gone through a number of incarnations, Kyros dates back to 2009 as Shelby Logan Warne's solo music project under the working title of Chromology.
-Shelby had begun her experimentation with songwriting whilst undergoing studies at The BRIT School for Performing Arts and Technology.
+Warne had begun her experimentation with songwriting whilst undergoing studies at The BRIT School for Performing Arts and Technology.

-In 2010, Shelby began writing what would eventually become Kyros' debut album under the name of Synaesthesia.
+In 2010, Warne began writing what would eventually become Kyros' debut album under the name of Synaesthesia.
 In 2012, she joined in collaboration with fellow Middlesex University student Nikolas Jon Aarland, who helped record guitar parts.
 Nikolas was involved in the recording process of the early demos but left the project in 2013 soon after his parts were re-recorded at Aubitt Studios for the GEP release of the album.
 This was due to his ongoing work with a number of other projects.
 He was replaced by guitarist Ollie Hannifan, who helped record the remaining guitar parts for the album, along with contributions from IQ guitarist Michael Holmes.

-Under the band name Synaesthesia, Shelby signed a recording deal with Giant Electric Pea in February 2012 and promptly started the recording process at Aubitt Studios in Southampton for the band's debut album, with IQ guitarist and Giant Electric Pea CEO Michael Holmes as producer and Rob Aubrey as recording engineer.
+Under the band name Synaesthesia, Warne signed a recording deal with Giant Electric Pea in February 2012 and promptly started the recording process at Aubitt Studios in Southampton for the band's debut album, with IQ guitarist and Giant Electric Pea CEO Michael Holmes as producer and Rob Aubrey as recording engineer.

 The album was recorded through the process of multi-track recording and overdubbing, as all instruments with the exception of bass guitar and electric guitar were performed by Shelby Logan Warne.
 Guitars were recorded by Ollie Hannifan and Nikolas Jon Aarland, with minor edits and re-recordings by Michael Holmes.
 Bass was recorded by Michael Holmes, with the exception of Nikolas Jon Aarland on the track Technology Killed The Kids.

-Once the recording of the album had been finished, Shelby began the process of completing the band lineup for future albums and live shows.
-She welcomed second guitarist Samuel Higgins, whom she had also met through university, drummer Robin Johnson, whom she met on an online forum, and bassist Peter Episcopo, whom she met via recording engineer Rob Aubrey, into the band, with Shelby performing vocals, synths and keyboard from then on.
+Once the recording of the album had been finished, Warne began the process of completing the band lineup for future albums and live shows.
+She welcomed second guitarist Samuel Higgins, whom she had also met through university, drummer Robin Johnson, whom she met on an online forum, and bassist Peter Episcopo, whom she met via recording engineer Rob Aubrey, into the band, with Warne performing vocals, synths and keyboard from then on.